 Skyline Nasty– Named after the several hilly Nasty routes throughout Forest Park, this 10.5-mile Nasty starts and ends at Skyline Tavern.
 If hills aren’t your thrill, see the five-mile alternative.

 Wildwood E2E- Running the full 30.2 miles of the Wildwood Trail is a right of passage for Portland ultra-marathon trail runners.
-See Moe Codino: The Original Dirt Churner to see how the Wildwood Trail and the trail running community has become a big part of a trail runner’s life.
-Moe also gives us insider information on what to look for with the post-Wildwood Trail according to Moe.
+See Moe Codino: The Original Dirt Churner to see how the Wildwood Trail and the trail running community have become a big part of trail runners’ lives.
+According to Moe, Moe also gives us insider information on what to look for with the post-Wildwood Trail.

 The only sanctioned trail races in Forest Park are by Go Beyond Racing.

 Stumptown Trail Runs Half Marathon and 50k– Both races are on Memorial weekend when Forest Park is at its greenest.
-Each race uses the Wildwood trail and Leif Erickson Dr. as well as several connector trails to make a fun and challenging race.
+Each race uses the Wildwood trail and Leif Erickson Dr. and several connector trails to make a fun and challenging race.

 Trail Running Groups